Informatics Newsletter May 2016

-Issue 3 of our School newsletter for staff
+Issue 3 of our School newsletter for staff and students.

 The Principal, Professor Sir Timothy O'Shea, visited the Informatics Forum yesterday, 18 May, to outline the University's achievements and challenges, citing Informatics as a key asset given global trends in technology and suggesting growth in online Masters as an area of expansion.